Aman-B/Stuff-that-works/README.md

 4. SQLdbcreation - As the name suggets, contains all the basic info on how to create and sqlite database in android.

-5.OnClickListener - Onclicklistener for listview items, after listview has been converted using viewholder.
+5. OnClickListener - Onclicklistener for listview items, after listview has been converted using viewholder.